 NTSB Highlights Safety Issues Related To Sleep Disorders

-Washington, D.C. – National Transportation Safety Board Acting Chairman Mark Rosenker today reemphasized the importance of medical screening for vehicle operators who may have undiagnosed sleep disorders.
+Washington, D.C. – The National Transportation Safety Board Acting Chairman reemphasized the importance of medical screening for vehicle operators who may have undiagnosed sleep disorders.
 The remarks come at the beginning of National Sleep Awareness Week (March 28 – April 3), during which the NTSB hopes to raise public awareness of its ongoing concern about fatigue-related safety issues.

 The U.S. Department of Health and Human Services estimates that sleep disorders such as insomnia, sleep apnea, and restless legs syndrome affect 50 to 70 million Americans.
-Sleep disorders were among the safety concerns addressed in the Board’s Special Investigation Report, Medical Certification of Noncommercial Drivers, adopted in November 2004.
+Sleep disorders were among the safety concerns addressed in the Board’s Special Investigation Report, Medical Certification of Noncommercial Drivers.
 The Board has recommended education for vehicle operators and their physicians about sleep disorders and how they may contribute to fatigue-related performance decrements, improved medical exams for commercial operators that include questions on sleep problems, and restrictions on the use of medicines that may cause impairment during vehicle operation.

-The Board also addressed sleep disorders at a public hearing hosted by NTSB in March 2003 concerning factors that contribute to medically related highway accidents.
-Acting Chairman Rosenker stated that the Board has linked fatigue resulting from sleep disorders to numerous accidents.
-He noted, “In many cases operators are not aware that they suffer from a sleep disorder until after they have been involved in a crash.”
+The Board also addressed sleep disorders at a public hearing hosted by NTSB concerning factors that contribute to medically related highway accidents.
+The acting Chairman stated that the Board has linked fatigue resulting from sleep disorders to numerous accidents.
+He noted, “In many cases, operators are not aware that they suffer from a sleep disorder until after they have been involved in a crash.”

-Contact our lawyer now If you have experienced personal injuries or substantial income loss as a result of a truck accident in florida.
+Contact our lawyer now If you have experienced personal injuries or substantial income loss as a result of a truck accident.
 Our lawyers are here to give you a free case review and to fight for you in court.

-Boat accidents are a leading cause of unnecessary deaths and therefore the number one source of personal injury.
+Boat accidents are a leading cause of unnecessary deaths and therefore a source of personal injury.
 Many of the accidents occurred due to negligence on the part of one of the drivers involved.
-When a Boat accident is caused by another party’s negligence, people who are harmed often reach settlements with the liable party which provide compensation for medical expenses, pain and suffering as well as other damages.
-This requires the service of a Boat accident attorney.
-Locating the best Boat accident attorney is not that difficult a process under normal circumstances.
-However, finding one when you, or a loved one, have been seriously injured in a Boat accident can be significantly more troublesome.
+When a boat accident is caused by another party’s negligence, people who are harmed often reach settlements with the liable party which provides compensation for medical expenses, pain, and suffering as well as other damages.
+This requires the service of a boat accident attorney.
+Locating the best boat accident attorney is not that difficult a process under normal circumstances.
+However, finding one when you or a loved one have been seriously injured in a boat accident can be significantly more troublesome.
 There are qualified Personal Injury Attorneys that specialize in personal injury cases.
-They have the expertise and skills necessary to obtain a fair financial compensation for the damage to property caused by the accident, along with all physical injuries that the accident victims have had to endure.
+They have the expertise and skills necessary to obtain fair financial compensation for the damage to property caused by the accident, along with all physical injuries that the accident victims have had to endure.

 Any driver that was not at fault for an accident should expect to be fully compensated, for all of his or her medical bills.
 In addition to that, the victimized driver should receive recompense for all the repairs necessary to bring their damaged vehicle back to the condition it was in before the accident.